-What began as a 7-day New York City horror film festival in 2016 is now a national, 31-day celebration of all things horror and the Halloween season.
-Run by a team of horror and live event aficionados who've worked with such companies as A24, Sony Pictures, Slamdance, and the Tribeca Film Festival, FEARnyc 2019 will feature dozens of film screenings as well as horror-themed experiential events, art installations, music performances, theater, photography exhibits, Q&As with writers, directors, and casts, and more.
-This year's festival will take place from October 1-31, 2019.
+Run by a team of horror and live event aficionados who've worked with such companies as A24, Sony Pictures, Slamdance, and the Tribeca Film Festival, the third annual FEARnyc will feature dozens of film screenings as well as horror-themed experiential events, art installations, music performances, theater, photography exhibits, Q&As with writers, directors, and casts, and more.
+This year's festival will take place in October 2019.

 Many films screened at FEARnyc have garnered distribution or gone on to wider release, including Dead Awake, Unearthed and Untold: The Path to Pet Sematary, Inoperable, Sickhouse, The Dark Tapes, Don't F*** in the Woods, The Butcher Brothers' A Beginner's Guide to Snuff, Charismata, Flesh Blanket, Howard Lovecraft and the Undersea Kingdom, the remake of Blood Feast, and others.

 FEARnyc screens new horror films alongside popular horror films.
-Past selections have included Psycho, Halloween, The Lost Boys, The Monster Squad, and many others.
+Past selections have included Psycho, Halloween, The Exorcist, The Lost Boys, Hocus Pocus, The Monster Squad, and many others.
 The festival’s program of classic film screenings has included Nosferatu, Carnival of Souls, The Cabinet of Dr. Caligari, House on Haunted Hill, Plan 9 from Outer Space, Dementia 13, Silent Night Bloody Night, and more.

 Robert Eggers - Writer and Director, The Witch